 As federal employees, USPS workers are covered by a comprehensive workers’ compensation program administered by the Office of Workers’ Compensation Programs (OWCP) under the U.S. Department of Labor.
 The USPS workers’ compensation system recognizes that injuries can occur.

-This means that employees are entitled to benefits regardless of whether their actions caused the injury, the actions of a coworker, or other factors.
-An experienced US postal service workers’ comp lawyer from John Foy & Associates can answer all of your questions and guide you through the filing process.
+This means that federal employees are entitled to benefits regardless of whether their actions caused the injury, the actions of a coworker, or other factors.
+An experienced US postal service workers’ comp lawyer from John Foy & Associates can answer all of your questions and guide you through the process.

 Filing a USPS Workers’ Compensation Claim

 Working closely with a workers’ compensation attorney in Atlanta, GA, can ensure all required documentation is completed and submitted on time.
+Call John Foy & Associates now to get the legal representation you deserve after a workplace traumatic injury at USPS.

 Eligibility and Benefits